alicanyuksel/instagram-bot/README.md

 To do this, I used the following repository : [instagrapi](https://github.com/adw0rd/instagrapi)

-The goal of this project is to post earthquakes photos captured on Instagram with the details like location, magnitude, depth, etc.
+The goal of this project is to post earthquakes photos captured with **MapBox** on Instagram with the details like location, magnitude, depth, etc.

 This is a personal project and it's coded with our configuration.